 Applicants preparing a renewal must describe and demonstrate that appropriate/adequate progress has been made on the current funded award to warrant further funding.
 Publications and manuscripts in press that have resulted from work performed during the initial funded period should be listed in the renewal summary.

-8.2.7.
-Research Plan (Ten pages)
+8.2.8.
+Core Facility Plan (5 pages)

-Background: Present the rationale behind the proposed project, emphasizing the pressing problem in cancer research that will be addressed.
+Background: Present the rationale and need for the facility, emphasizing the pressing problems in cancer research that will be addressed.